Coleridge-Initiative/big-data-and-social-science/docs/05-ChapterParallel.md

     output.saveAsTextFile(hdfsInputPath)
 ```
-<div style="text-align: center">Listing 5.4.
-Python code for a Spark program that counts the number of awards
-per institution using MapReduce</div>
+<div style="text-align: center">Listing: Python code for a Spark program that counts the number of awards per institution using MapReduce</div> <a id="list:parallel4"></a>

 ---